Tanzania: Multiplying Learning Opportunities for Tanzanian Teachers

 Project Facts:

-• Location: Online (Netherlands), Morogoro and Moshi, Tanzania
+• Location: Online (Netherlands), Morogoro, Moshi and Arusha, Tanzania

-• Funded by: Stichting Wees Een Kans, Stichting Vrienden van Effatha (phase 1); Segal Family Foundation through OSNET (phase 2)
+• Funded by: Stichting Wees Een Kans, Stichting Vrienden van Effatha (phase 1 and 3); Segal Family Foundation through OSNET (phase 2)

 • Partner: Organization of Special Needs Education Teachers (OSNET), Tanzania